MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Computational Efficiency Exploration

+Hollow hierarchy analysis further indicates that some intermediate hierarchies are unnecessary as they substantially overlap with their neighbors.
+However, making skip choices online is impractical without any prior knowledge, and pre-defining the hierarchical granularity set lacks adaptability.
+Therefore, we treat the granularity set as a tunable parameter and propose an offline hierarchy elimination algorithm to remove redundant hierarchies.
+Specifically, we run the algorithm on a validation query split while the image database remains unchanged, allowing us to optimize the hierarchy based on performance observed on this split.

-Alg.~\ref{alg:alg1} (L.1--L.12) details the algorithm.
-We construct the hierarchy by evenly distributing levels over $[1,N]$ with interval $S_G$, where a smaller $S_G$ yields higher flexibility but more redundancy.
-The algorithm iteratively removes the hierarchy with the least accuracy loss.
-To ensure scheduling flexibility, consecutive removals are prohibited to prevent scenarios where only fine-grained hierarchies remain, which limits opportunities for online optimizations.
+Alg.~\ref{alg:alg2} (L.1--L.12) details the algorithm.
+We construct the hierarchy by initializing granularities spaced at intervals of $S_G$, where a smaller $S_G$ yields higher flexibility but more redundancy.
+The algorithm iteratively removes the granularity with the least accuracy loss before reaching a threshold.
+To ensure scheduling flexibility, consecutive removals are prohibited to prevent scenarios where only fine-grained hierarchies remain, limiting opportunities for online optimizations.
+Fig.~\ref{fig:fig-overview}(c) shows an example of this approach, where the granularity of 9 is considered non-essential and removed from the hierarchy, thereby reducing computational overhead.